mjkarki/gimp-scripts/README.md

 #### mask-color-to-alpha.scm

 Some applications (for example, Visual Basic 6 and related components) use a mask color to apply transparency to bitmap icons without an alpha channel.
 This script (found under drop-down menu *Layer --> Transparency --> Mask Color to Alpha Channel*) can automatically remove the mask color and replace it with a real alpha channel.
 This makes it easy to modify older images by using GIMP layers and real transparency.
 The results can be transformed back to old format just by adding a layer with a mask color to the background and then save the image to older formats.
-(GIMP has "Color to Alpha...", which I was now aware of, or it was not available before the version 2.10.)
+(GIMP has "Color to Alpha...", which I was not aware of, or it was not available before the version 2.10.)

 #### batch-export-png.scm